Primary

 Browse all shoulders exercises

-Also targets: , Forearms
+Also targets: upper chest, Forearms

-Want Plate Front Raise in your program?
+See where Plate Front Raise fits in your weekly plan

 Stand holding a weight plate with both hands.